InfoSeeking/Socrates/README.md

 - Extensive documentation, auto-generated from comments and tutorials on creating collection, analysis, and visualization modules
 - Set up a virtual\_env for all package installations, maybe make a shell script setup for this
 - Make a web interface for accessing logs
+- Make specs into objects as opposed to JSON

 ###Small Goals
 - Add logging for front-end errors